In this article

 These features, particularly the timer and pacer, are key to the value of an electric toothbrush.

-Dental professionals agree it takes two minutes to adequately brush your teeth.1 However, most Americans only brush for 45 seconds, leading to plaque buildup and cavities.4 The pacer and timer ensure good brushing habits.
+Dental professionals agree it takes two minutes to brush your teeth adequately.1 However, most Americans only brush for 45 seconds, leading to plaque buildup and cavities.4 The pacer and timer ensure good brushing habits.

 One problem many people encounter when switching from a manual toothbrush to an electric is improper use.
 People either brush too hard or fail to replace the brush heads when they get worn out.
 Both can damage enamel and cause oral health issues.6